Wheel Alignment & Tire Balancing: Everything You Need to Know

 To begin balancing your tires, a technician will mount them on the correct rims and adjust the pressure to optimal inflation.
 Then each tire goes on the center bore of a balancing machine.
 The machine spins the tire at high speed to measure the wheel/tire combination imbalance.
 It signals how much weight the tech should add to balance out the tire and the areas where said weight is needed.

 Tire balancing is essential for proper tire care for the same reason as wheel alignment: prevention of premature tread wear.
-Having tires balanced every 5,000 to 6,000 miles can help maximize their lifespan and overall performance.
+Having tires balanced every 10,000 miles can help maximize their lifespan and overall performance.

 Denver, CO 80216